Ideas for venturing further afield than Craigengar

 Get out and about.
 Be energetic.
 Here’s a mix of opportunities all within a 30 – 40 minute drive from Craigengar.
 Inside activities are guaranteed weatherproof, but others…well, you take your chances.
 This is Scotland!!

-Go Ape at Beecraigs Country Park, Bathgate.
-Up to 3 hours treetops adventure as a baboon (juniors) or Gorilla (adults) www.goape.co.uk ( Jan 2012 update: please note this attraction is currently closed for a few months due to extensive storm damage but there is another Go Ape at Aberfoyle, approx 1 hr further away, in the lovely countryside of the Trossachs )
+Up to 3 hours treetops adventure as a baboon (juniors) or Gorilla (adults) www.goape.co.uk Sadly the more local Go-Ape at Bathgate is closed due to extensive storm damage.
+There is another Go Ape at Aberfoyle, approx 1 hr further away, in the lovely countryside of the Trossachs ) Also one at Glentress, Peebles.

 Book your group into the Adventure Centre at Ratho, an action packed experience of climbing, aerial assault, abseiling and spa all within the world’s largest indoor climbing arena.
 Those afraid of heights can enjoy their gym, fitness studio and spa.